THE YONGEY FOUNDATION

 Kathmandu Tergar Ösel Ling Monastery -

-Here’s a new clip of Mingyur Rinpoche discussing the rebuilding of Osel Ling after the earthquake - Here
+Here’s a new clip of Mingyur Rinpoche discussing his vision the new center - Here

 News about the tragic earthquake in Nepal - here